EoghyUnscripted/100-Days-Of-Code-Python/Level 2 - Intermediate/Day 16 - Object Oriented Programming/README.md

-# Day 15 Local Development Environment Setup
+# Day 16 Object-Oriented Programming

 ## Overview

-Day 15 starts with learning how to set up Python 3 and PyCharm on our computers.
-For the sake of experience and organization, I chose to work with PyCharm instead of Visual Studio Code to gain some exposure to the development environment and tools.
+Day 16 starts with reviewing Python classes and Object-Oriented Programming.
+Using this and what we have learned previously, we will work on Coffee Machine Part 2 where we will use classes and functions to recreate the original project from Day 15.

-## Project: Coffee Machine Part 1
+## Project: Coffee Machine Part 2

-Using what we have learned in the beginner courses, we will build a program for a coffee machine similar to one you would find in a hospital.
-The program will allow users to choose a drink, pay for it using input prompts to enter coin counts, and the coffee machine will dispense the drink.
+With the provided code from the course in the files `menu.py`, `coffee_maker.py`, and `money_machine.py`, we will focus on rebuilding our project using `classes` and `methods` to complete.
+The goal is the same as the previous day, but cleaner and more complex using objects.

 ### Instructions